neams-th-coe/cardinal/doc/content/source/problems/nek_classes.md

 2. [NekTimeStepper](/timesteppers/NekTimeStepper.md), which allows NekRS to
    control its own time stepping.

-Therefore, we recommend first reading the documentation for `NekRSMesh` and `NekTimeStepper` before proceeding here.
+Therefore, we recommend first reading the documentation for the above classes before proceeding here.